dagger/dagger/docs/current/guides/183109-aws-codebuild-codepipeline.md

 git push
 ```

 The commit triggers the AWS CodePipeline defined in Step 4.
 The AWS CodePipeline runs the various steps of the job, including the Dagger pipeline script.
-At the end of the process, the built container is published to the registry and a message similar to the one below appears in the console output:
+At the end of the process, the built container is published to the registry and a message similar to the one below appears in the AWS CodePipeline logs:

 ```shell
 Published image to: .../myapp@sha256...